AKSW/node_ldp/README.md

 ## Dependencies

+You can install some missing dependencies with

+    make libs

+Furthermore you will need the [Raptor RDF parser](http://github.com/0xfeedface/node_raptor).

 ### Connect

 * http://www.senchalabs.org/connect/
 * allows us to plug in RDF middleware
 * allows us to plug in WebID auth later

+## Usage

+If you have all dependencies you can check if LDP works correctly by running the tests with

+    make test

+You can start LDP with several options.
+To see the options run `bin/start --help`

+    Usage: start [options]

+    Options:

+    -h, --help                   output usage information
+    -l, --load <file>            path to file with triples to serve -f, --fake-namespace <host>  fake namespace of URIs for testing -p, --port <port>            fake host part of URIs for testing